metrorailings/OwlBlog/content/posts/week-10-insights.md

 The Patriots are mastering the power rushing attack against a Ravens rush defense that was supposedly the best at defensing the run (according to Football Outsiders).

+Once again, when game script turns negative for these Ravens, their morale quickly goes south.

+Ravens are loading the box now in the second half against these Patriots.
+Against loaded boxes and run blitzes, the Patriots power running has been stopped.

 ***

 ## Broncos @ Raiders